 Are you moving into a new home and wondering how to set up your kitchen?
-Every house is different and the way each family uses their kitchen is different, but there are some tips I’ve gained from 20+ moves that will help you set up your kitchen.
+As a part of a military family with more than 20 moves, I’m often asked “How should I organize my kitchen after moving?”
+Every house is different and the way each family uses their kitchen is different, but there are some tips I’ve gained from 20+ moves myself and my experience as a professional organizer that will help you set up your kitchen so that it works well for your family.

 When I move into a new house, I always unpack the kitchen first.
 My goal is to be able to have breakfast in my home the next morning.
-I want to be able to use real dishes, silver ware and glasses by the second day in my home.
+I want to be able to use real dishes, silverware and glasses by the second day in my home.
 I may not do much cooking for a few days, but we can eat cereal and sandwiches and start feeling “settled” right away.
-Having set up 16 kitchens myself (and helped friends rearrange their kitchens), I’ve got the kitchen set up strategy down.
-It’s much easier if I can see the space and the “stuff” you have, but there are general principles that apply to every kitchen set up.
+Having set up 16 kitchens myself and helped many clients and friends rearrange their kitchens, I’ve got the kitchen set up strategy down.
+When clients ask me, “What’s the best way to organize your kitchen, ” I answer that it’s much easier if I can see the space and the “stuff” you have, but there are general principles that apply to every kitchen set up.

 Moving Into A New Home – How to Set Up Your Kitchen

-I tackle the set up in three phases.
+I tackle the kitchen set up in three phases.

 1. I start by placing glasses in the cabinet nearest the refrigerator.
 Since you will most often take a glass from the cabinet and the drink from the fridge, it makes sense to have the glasses located near the fridge.
 If you have young children, consider putting their cups in a lower cabinet near the fridge so they can get their own cups.
 The same strategy works for where to place coffee cups: place them near where you will locate your coffee maker, as well as the coffee, filters, creamer and sugar.